tawesoft/morph/README.md

 =====

-Morph is a small Go code generator that makes it easy to map between Go structs, automatically derive new Go structs, and wrap functions in different ways.
+Morph is a small Go code generator that makes it easy to map between Go structs, automatically derive new Go structs, and transform functions in different ways.

 Features: